Basic Emergency Kit

 Duct Tape

-Now Let’s Add Some More Stuff
+Now, Let’s Add Some More Stuff to Your Emergency Survival Kit

-Vapor Barrier
+Vapour Barrier

-Get A Compass!
+Get a Compass!

 Basic Emergency Kit - Earthquake